kwaldenphd/web-scraping-python/README.md

 # Lab Notebook Template

 [Click here](https://colab.research.google.com/drive/1-2ahHpMdSzYFSVLnZGfldEoAuyRs5wj7?usp=sharing) to access the lab notebook template as a Jupyter Notebook (Google Colab, ND Users).

+## How to submit this lab (and show your work)

+Moving forward, we're going to be submitting lab notebooks using Jupyter Notebook templates.
+- If working in JupyterLab (or another desktop IDE), download the `.ipynb` file to your local computer
+  * `File` - `Download` - `Download as .ipynb`
+- If working in Google Colaboratory, MAKE SURE you save a copy to your local drive.
+Otherwise your changes will not be saved.
+  * `File` - `Save a copy in Drive`

+The lab notebook template includes all of the questions as well as pre-created markdown cells for narrative text answers and pre-created code cells for any programs you may need to create.
+- Double click on these cells to edit and add your own content
+- If questions do not require a code component, you can ignore those cells
+- If questions to not require a narrative component, you can ignore those cells

+If working in JupyterLab or another desktop IDE, upload the lab notebook template `.ipynb` file to Canvas as your lab submission.

+If working in Google Colaboratory, submit the link to your notebook (checking sharing permissions, similar with Google Docs).

 # Beautiful Soup Overview